MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

  If this method succeeds, the zero-based index of the position in the property grid control where the property is added; otherwise, -1.

 ### Remarks
  This method adds a pointer to the specified property to the end of the list of properties in the property grid control.
 Do not destroy the properties or allow them to go out of scope before the grid control is destroyed.
-When you are done with the property grid control, call [CMFCPropertyGridCtrl::RemoveAll](#cmfcpropertygridctrl__removeall) to delete all the added properties.
+When you are done with the property grid control, call [CMFCPropertyGridCtrl::RemoveAll](#removeall) to delete all the added properties.
 The AddProperty method fails if the specified property has already been added to the list.

-##  <a name="cmfcpropertygridctrl__adjustlayout"></a>  CMFCPropertyGridCtrl::AdjustLayout
+##  <a name="adjustlayout"></a>  CMFCPropertyGridCtrl::AdjustLayout
  Redraws the property grid control and its properties.

 ```